migueleog01/Discount-Clinic-deployment/README.md

-Open your browser and type in the address bar: localhost/yourprojectfoldername to test the website.
+After opening the connection to Local instance MySQL80, open your browser and type in the address bar: localhost/yourprojectfoldername to test the website.

 Note: If you are not using XAMPP, which has inbuilt PHP and a PHP server, you will need to install a suitable web server and PHP environment to run the website locally.